 This course is an introduction to and application of primary nursing skills.
-An emphasis is given on utilization of the nursing process and related scientific principles.
+The focus will be a mastery of basic nursing skills and competencies for a variety of health care settings using the nursing process as the foundation for all nursing interventions.